ZoricaST/Circle-in-triangle/README.md

 # krugUtrouglu
-Ispituje da li je krug u oblasti trougla
+SR: Ispituje da li je krug u oblasti trougla

+EN: Circle in triangle
+It examines whether the circle is in the triangle field